 - If you can reach your cervix by the first knuckle. it's low.
 If you can by the second, it's medium.
 And if you can reach it by the last or can't reach it at all, you have a high cervix.

-Menstrual Cup Quiz: Finding Your Cup Size in 2020
+The Best Menstrual Cup Quiz: Finding Your Cup Size for 2021

 The average woman has her period for over 30 years.
 That is a lot of tampons, anxious trips to the bathroom, and missed opportunities to do the things you love.
 Whether you're swimming, sleeping in, or late for work, Casco Cup makes Aunt Flo a whole lot easier.